pacelliv/gas-estimator-eip1559/README.md

     sum
 }
 ```
-Feel free the comments to know what are the tasks of these functions and let's continue.
+Feel free to read to take your time in reading the functions and the comments how these functions work and let's continue.

 ### Gas estimator functions

-Now let's create a new folder named `scripts` and in it create a new file named `gasEstimator.js` and paste the code you see below.
+Now let's create a new folder named `scripts` and in it create a new file named `gasFeeEstimator.js` and paste the code you see below.

 In this file we will make a few API calls to get fee and block data to have more in-depth study of the metrics.